Click here to visit our sponsor Formula Money (Banner)

 Following the obligatory career in Karting, which included finishing runner-up in the Italian Open Masters ICA Junior Championship and winning the 2002 European ICA Junior Championship, Sebastien made the switch to single-seaters in 2004, aged 15, entering the German Formula BMW series.

 In his first season, he finished third overall, following this up by finishing runner-up the following year.
-It's worth noting that in 2004 he was beaten by a certain Sebastian Vettel, while in 2005 it was Nico Hulkenberg who did the business - both youngsters being tipped for great things in F1.
+It's worth noting that in 2004 he was beaten by a certain Sebastian Vettel, while in 2005 it was Nico Hulkenberg who did the business.

-For 2006, Sebastien moved up to the Spanish F3 Championship but moved to the Formula 3 Euroseries after just one race.
+For 2006, Sebastien moved up to the Spanish F3 Championship but after just one race he switched to the Formula 3 Euroseries.

 With just one win, the Swiss driver could only manage equal-eleventh in the championship standings, though he impressed with a podium finish in the Ultimate Masters of Formula 3 and fourth in Macau.